ember-learn/whats-new-in-emberland/README.md

 * `git clone <repository-url>` this repository
 * `cd whats-new-in-emberland`
 * `yarn`
-* if you do not have one yet, please create a valid Github API Token [here](https://github.com/settings/tokens) and set it in your `~/.bashrc` file as follows:
+* if you do not have one yet, please create a valid Github API Token [here](https://github.com/settings/tokens).
+Each token you're generating already comes with the suitable set of permissions to read all the public repository info that is required to run this app.
+There's no need for you to tick any of the additional permissions scope options in the token generation wizard.
+* Set your token in your `~/.bashrc` file as follows:
 ```bash
 export GITHUB_API_KEY="my-key-id"
 ```